GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/single-endpoint/en.md

 If module "Interactive Schema for Single Endpoint" is enabled, then the single endpoint's Voyager client becomes publicly available.

-To open it, click on link "🟢 Interactive Schema (public)" on the plugin's menu:
+To open it, click on link "🟢 Schema (public)" on the plugin's menu:

 ![Single endpoint's link to the Interactive Schema client](../../images/single-endpoint-interactive-schema-link.png)